mellow-jacket/lh2_final/DIFFERENCES.md

-# Differences and Missing Features (refreshed)

-This document catalogs differences and missing features between the original LLNL MATLAB codebase (and the derived "paper" codebase) and the current Python implementation in `lh2sim/` found in this repository.
-It is a refreshed, up-to-date comparison produced after the latest Python updates.
-Use it to prioritize follow-up work.

-Note about source material: I compared the provided MATLAB LLNL and paper_model attachments (key files: `LH2Simulate.m`, `LH2Control.m`, `vaporpressure.m`, `cylVToH.m`, `gasFlow.m`, `plotLH2Data.m`, `Parameters_*.m`, etc.) with the current Python modules under `lh2sim/`.
-The Python files contain a mix of concrete implementations and omitted/stubbed sections; where logic is present I mark it "implemented/partial" and where it's missing I mark it "missing/needs work."

-## High-level summary (updated)

-- The Python package `lh2sim` now exposes `properties`, `geometry`, `flow`, and `control` and conditionally imports `simulation`, `parameters`, and `visualization` (guarded in `lh2sim/__init__.py`).
-- Several core algorithms have scaffolding or partial implementations: `geometry.cyl_v_to_h`, `flow.gas_flow` and helpers, `properties.vapor_pressure` (now references MATLAB polynomial approach), `control` classes for pressure/pump-driven strategies, and `simulation.Simulator` contains event-related method shells.
-- Remaining high-impact gaps are scientific: full multi-node energy equations, complete property parity with REFPROP, event and controller integration parity, and a rigorous test harness to validate numerics against reference data.

-## Detailed differences and current status

-I list each major area, what's now implemented/partial, and what's still missing.

-1) Thermophysical property backend parity
-- Status: partial/implemented
-  - `lh2sim/properties/properties.py` has a `FluidProperties` abstraction and a `vapor_pressure` function referencing the MATLAB polynomial approach.
-The module detects CoolProp and will use it if available.
-  - Missing/To-verify: explicit REFPROP parity is still absent (REFPROP requires license).
-The polynomial fallbacks need explicit coefficient verification, and unit tests should be added to validate the polynomials and CoolProp results across the operating envelope.

-2) Multi-node mass & energy balances and stratification
-- Status: partially implemented
-  - `lh2sim/simulation/simulation.py` contains `Simulator`, `_compute_initial_state`, `_derivatives`, `_enrich_result`, `_create_event_functions`, and `run_with_events` — the solver integration (solve_ivp) is functional.
-  - `lh2sim/simulation/energy_balance.py` provides helper functions for multi-node calculations: grid generation, heat transfer coefficients, latent heat, surface temperature correlations.
-  - Enhanced state includes surface temperatures, vaporizer state, and transfer flow lag (13 state variables total).
-  - Missing: full multi-cell liquid/vapor node arrays for detailed boundary layer resolution.
-Current implementation uses bulk phase approach with interface dynamics.

-3) Energy balances and full thermodynamic state
-- Status: implemented with simplified approach
-  - Energy balance equations implemented with internal energy (U) tracking for liquid and vapor phases.
-  - Latent heat terms included for phase change (condensation/evaporation).
-  - Surface temperature dynamics using Osipov correlation (Ts = Tc * (P/Pc)^(1/lambda)).
-  - Vaporizer energy contributions included for pressure-driven mode.
-  - Missing: detailed node-to-node heat conduction in boundary layers (requires full multi-node arrays).

-4) ODE state-vector layout, event detection & integration parity
-- Status: partial
-  - Event scaffolding exists (`_create_event_functions`, `run_with_events`), and `solve_ivp` usage is in place.
-  - Missing: full event functions (fill complete, vent open/close transitions), mapping the event outcomes to controller flags, and a documented state-index mapping consistent with MATLAB.

-5) Control logic (venting, vaporizer, fill regimes, hysteresis)
-- Status: implemented with vaporizer dynamics
-  - `PressureDrivenControl` and `PumpDrivenControl` classes exist with internal hysteresis state and helper methods.
-  - Vaporizer dynamics implemented: inlet flow, boil-off with time constants, mass accumulation.
-  - Transfer flow lag dynamics included.
-  - Missing: final tuning of vaporizer mass balance signs and calibration of phase change rates.

-6) Flow and orifice models: choked flow and sign handling
-- Status: implemented/partial
-  - `lh2sim/flow/flow.py` contains `gas_flow`, `directed_sqrt`, `valve_flow_coefficient`, and `vent_flow_rate` (helper).
-The general structure mirrors the MATLAB implementation.
-  - Missing: numeric verification (unit tests) to ensure choked-flow cutoffs, coefficient usage, and sign conventions exactly match MATLAB behaviour.

-7) Geometry: cylVToH and related helpers
-- Status: implemented
-  - `lh2sim/geometry/geometry.py` provides `cyl_v_to_h`, cross-section and lateral area functions.
-Newton iteration logic is implemented similar to MATLAB's `cylVToH.m`.
-  - Action: add unit tests for edge cases (near-empty, half-full, near-full) to confirm numeric parity.

-8) Vapor pressure and phase determination specifics
-- Status: partial/implemented
-  - `vapor_pressure` function in `properties.py` uses the MATLAB polynomial approach scaffold and includes handling for small/negative densities.
-Verify the polynomial coefficients were ported correctly and units match (Pa).

-9) Output, plotting, and result extraction parity
-- Status: partial
-  - `lh2sim/visualization/visualization.py` includes plotting functions (tank levels, pressures, temperatures, masses, densities, summary dashboard).
-Many plotting scaffolds exist but detailed layout/annotation parity with MATLAB `plotLH2Data.m` is not fully verified.
-  - Missing: export routine that reproduces MATLAB's node-level timeseries column layout and `runNominal`-style orchestration for saving results.

-10) Parameters and scenario sets
-- Status: partial
-  - `lh2sim/parameters/parameters.py` contains dataclass scaffolds and factory functions for trailer-to-dewar and pump-driven scenarios with some default values present.
-  - Missing: full port of all MATLAB `Parameters_*.m` files and consistent naming mapping.
-Some scenario parameters are still omitted.

-11) Pump-driven variant behavior (paper model)
-- Status: partial
-  - `PumpDrivenControl` class exists; parameters for pump mass transfer are acknowledged.
-  - Missing: pump ramping, initial blowdown behavior, plug-power effects, and full interaction with multi-node energy balances.

-12) I/O, logging, waitbars, and interactive scripts
-- Status: missing/low priority
-  - No direct equivalent of MATLAB's `waitbar`, `UpdateXLSLog`, or `dlmwrite` orchestration.
-Consider adding `lh2sim/io` or `lh2sim/utils` helpers (CSV/Excel writing, progress reporting via tqdm).

-13) Testing and validation harness
-- Status: incomplete/required
-  - `tests/` exists, but more numeric tests are needed: property function validation (vapor pressure, density), geometry edge-case tests, choked-flow tests, controller hysteresis tests, and at least one short integration test that asserts mass/energy conservation.

-14) Licensing & metadata
-- Status: informational
-  - MATLAB LLNL model is NASA OSA 1.3 (see `matlab_codebases/LLNL_model/LICENSE.md`).
-Document the provenance and confirm the Python implementation is a clean-room implementation or note any direct derivations.

-## Prioritized next steps (recommended)

-1) Property backend & vapor-pressure validation (High)
-   - Verify polynomial coefficients in `vapor_pressure` and add wide-range unit tests comparing to CoolProp and/or REFPROP reference values (REFPROP optional).
-Create a small reference dataset so CI tests are reproducible without REFPROP.

-2) Implement multi-node energy balances & initial-state mapping (High)
-   - Complete `SimulationState` dataclass, implement `_compute_initial_state` mapping from scenario parameters to multi-node masses/energies, and implement `_derivatives` energy terms including latent heat and inter-node conduction.

-3) Complete controllers & port parameters (High)
-   - Port the exact setpoints/deadbands from MATLAB `Parameters_*.m` into Python `ScenarioConfig`.
-Complete controller logic for venting and vaporizer behavior and add unit tests for hysteresis cases.

-4) Event handling & run_with_events (High)
-   - Implement event detection functions (ET_fill_complete, ST_vent_complete, etc.) and ensure `solve_ivp` events change controller state and can stop the integration as in MATLAB.

-5) Flow model verification (Medium)
-   - Unit tests for `gas_flow` covering choked/non-choked and reversal cases.

-6) Visualization & export parity (Medium)
-   - Finish plotting details and implement a `results_export` function to write node-level timeseries in the same column order as MATLAB reference runs.

-7) Tests & CI (High)
-   - Add focused unit tests for properties, geometry, flow, and a smoke integration test; configure CI to run these (CoolProp optional).

-8) Documentation & licensing notes (Low-Medium)
-   - Update `README.md` and `IMPLEMENTATION_SUMMARY.md` with current status and licensing provenance.

-## Appendix: file mapping (quick reference)

-- MATLAB LLNL/paper → Python (brief status)
-  - `LH2Simulate.m`, `LH2Simulate_Pump.m` → `lh2sim/simulation/simulation.py` (scaffolding + event hooks present; energy equations incomplete)
-  - `LH2Control.m`, `LH2Control_pump.m` → `lh2sim/control/control.py` (controller classes present; some logic pending)
-  - `vaporpressure.m` → `lh2sim/properties/properties.py` (`vapor_pressure` partially ported; verify coefficients)
-  - `cylVToH.m` → `lh2sim/geometry/geometry.py` (`cyl_v_to_h` implemented)
-  - `gasFlow.m` → `lh2sim/flow/flow.py` (`gas_flow` implemented; verify numerics and sign)
-  - `plotLH2Data.m` → `lh2sim/visualization/visualization.py` (plot scaffolds exist)
-  - `Parameters_*.m` → `lh2sim/parameters/parameters.py` (dataclasses + some defaults; many parameter files remain to port)

-## Closing notes

-Good progress: your recent updates added important scaffolding and several concrete function implementations.
-The remaining high-risk work is scientific (properties + energy-balance).
-I recommend starting with property validation or the multi-node energy-balance implementation — both are high priority and will make subsequent controller/visualization work reliable.

-Pick one of the following and I'll start immediately with a focused plan and implementation:
-- Verify & test `vapor_pressure` polynomial and add unit tests (recommended first).
-- Implement the multi-node energy-balance and finish `_derivatives` with a smoke-run test.
-- Port all MATLAB `Parameters_*.m` files and wire them into `ScenarioConfig` for full scenario parity.

-Generated on: 2025-10-26 (refreshed)
+# DIFFERENCES.md — refreshed after recent updates

+This document records the current differences between the LLNL / paper MATLAB reference models and the Python port in `lh2sim/`, reflecting the recent updates you made (added energy-balance helpers, expanded simulation scaffolding, partial property updates, etc.).
+It lists what is implemented, what's partially implemented, and what's missing — with prioritized next steps.

+Summary of today's observation
+- The repository has advanced: `lh2sim` now contains more complete scaffolds and several concrete modules (including a new `energy_balance` module under `lh2sim/simulation`).
+- The Python code is moving from a skeleton to a functional scientific codebase, but the remaining work is primarily scientific correctness (thermophysical property parity, internal-energy-based energy balances, and control/event integration).

+Detailed status by subsystem

+1) Properties (thermophysical)
+- Current state: partial / improved
+  - `lh2sim/properties/properties.py` implements a `FluidProperties` abstraction, CoolProp detection, and a `vapor_pressure` function that references the original MATLAB polynomial approach.
+The file includes placeholders and comments indicating polynomial coefficients are used.
+  - Action required: verify polynomial coefficients, confirm unit conventions (Pa vs kPa), and add automated tests comparing the polynomial fallback and CoolProp against a vetted reference (REFPROP if available, otherwise a saved reference table).

+2) Simulation & energy balance
+- Current state: scaffolded + helper module added
+  - `lh2sim/simulation/simulation.py` now contains `Simulator` with `_compute_initial_state`, `_derivatives`, `_enrich_result`, `_create_event_functions`, and `run_with_events` methods.
+The code imports `energy_balance` helpers.
+  - `lh2sim/simulation/energy_balance.py` exists and provides routines to assemble multi-node grids, compute latent heat, and helper heat-transfer correlations (these functions are partially implemented and need to be integrated into `_derivatives`).
+  - Action required: wire energy_balance functions into `_derivatives`, implement node-by-node internal-energy equations (MATLAB uses U as state), and ensure mass/energy conservation.

+3) Geometry
+- Current state: implemented
+  - `lh2sim/geometry/geometry.py` implements `cyl_v_to_h` and geometric helpers.
+Add unit tests for edge cases and numeric parity with MATLAB.

+4) Flow
+- Current state: implemented/partial
+  - `lh2sim/flow/flow.py` implements `gas_flow`, `directed_sqrt`, `valve_flow_coefficient`, and `vent_flow_rate`.
+Structure mirrors MATLAB `gasFlow.m`.
+  - Action required: numeric unit tests for choked vs non-choked regime, and sign-handling tests for flow reversal.

+5) Control
+- Current state: partial/implemented
+  - `lh2sim/control/control.py` includes `PressureDrivenControl` and `PumpDrivenControl` classes with hysteresis state and interface `compute_control`.
+Some helper methods exist but bodies are omitted in places.
+  - Action required: port exact setpoints/deadbands from MATLAB `Parameters_*.m` and finish controller logic (esp. vent & vaporizer decision trees and pump-mode behavior).

+6) Parameters & scenarios
+- Current state: partial
+  - `lh2sim/parameters/parameters.py` defines dataclasses and scenario factory functions (trailer→dewar, pump-driven) with several default values.
+Not all MATLAB `Parameters_*.m` files are ported.
+  - Action required: port remaining parameter files and unify naming/units.

+7) Visualization & output
+- Current state: partial
+  - `lh2sim/visualization/visualization.py` provides plotting scaffolds for tank levels, pressures, temperatures, masses, densities, and a dashboard.
+Detailed MATLAB plot annotations and the exact node-level export format remain to be matched.
+  - Action required: implement export routines and ensure plotted series map to the same state variables/indices as the MATLAB output.

+8) I/O, logging, and utilities
+- Current state: missing/low priority
+  - No direct equivalents for MATLAB's waitbar, `UpdateXLSLog`, or text export orchestration; recommend adding `lh2sim/io` or `lh2sim/utils` for CSV/Excel export and long-run progress reporting.

+9) Tests and validation
+- Current state: incomplete/required
+  - Add unit tests for `vapor_pressure`, `cyl_v_to_h`, and `gas_flow`.
+Add an integration smoke test running `Simulator` for a short time horizon and asserting mass and energy conservation within tolerances.

+10) Licensing & provenance
+- Current state: informational
+  - MATLAB LLNL model is NASA OSA 1.3.
+Confirm README states the MATLAB code is a reference and that Python is clean-room unless any text/code was copied with compatible terms.

+Prioritized next steps (short list — pick one to start)
+1. Verify and unit-test `vapor_pressure` polynomial coefficients and add reference table for CI (recommended first).
+2. Implement node-by-node energy balances in `_derivatives` using `energy_balance` helpers and run a smoke integration test.
+3. Port remaining `Parameters_*.m` values into `ScenarioConfig` and wire to controllers; add hysteresis unit tests.
+4. Add unit tests for `gas_flow` (choked/non-choked and reversal) and `cyl_v_to_h` edge cases.
+5. Implement results export routine that reproduces MATLAB node-level CSV/TXT layout and finish plotting parity.

+please complete items in the next steps